mjpritchard/test-decap-help/content/docs/software-on-jasmin/creating-and-using-miniforge-environments.md

 If you do not install pip into your sub-environment, then either:

   * your shell will fail to find the `pip` executable, or
-  * your shell will find `pip` in some other location, which might lead to pip packages being installed in an unexpected location, possibly resulting in potential interference between your environments
+  * your shell will find `pip` in some other location, which might lead to pip packages being installed in an unexpected location, possibly resulting in interference between your environments

 Explicitly installing pip into your sub-environment will guard against this.

-You can check that `pip` is being run from the correct place, by typing:
+Before running `pip install`, you could check that `pip` is being run from the correct place, by typing:
 ```
 which pip
 ```